OctopusDeploy/Halibut/README.md

 One area we've put a lot of thought into with Halibut is failure modes.
 Below is a list of possible failure reasons, and how Halibut will handle them.

-Todo: thouroughly consider and document these error modes.
-A short list:

- - We cannot connect (TCP failure)
+ - We cannot connect (invalid host name, port blocked, etc.): we try up to 5 times, and for no longer than 30 seconds
- - We connect, but the connection is torn down
+ - We connect, but the connection is torn down: no retry
- - We connect, but the server rejects our certificate
+ - We connect, but the server rejects our certificate: no retry
- - We connect, but the server certificate is not what we expect
+ - We connect, but the server certificate is not what we expect: no retry
- - We connect, but the server encounters an error processing a given request
+ - We connect, but the server encounters an error processing a given request: error is returned and rethrown, no retry
- - We connect, but we encounter an error processing a server request
+ - We connect, but we encounter an error processing a server request: no retry, error is returned

-## Timeouts

-Todo: thouroughly consider and document timeouts

-## Threading
+ - Sending a message to a polling endpoint, but the endpoint doesn't collect the message in a reasonable time (30 seconds currently): fail